Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_LifeCycle.md

   Who will be the owner of the data which is ingested from  external Datasources (Actual Data owner(Business) or Operartion Owner (layer) )
   How do we assign  the owenership to External datasource ? (what are the parameters we need to consider before assgning Ownership)
   Who is respoinsible for providing these details ?
   How/where do we store this metadata for external data sources?
+  Are we going to attach these data contracts at the pipeline level ??

 ### Internal Data Sources

 ## Appendix